codeplaysoftware/computecpp-sdk/README.md

 work on most devices, but won’t work on NVIDIA (for example).
 To that end, you can specify `-DCOMPUTECPP_BITCODE=target`, which can be any of `spir[64]`, `spirv[64]` or `ptx64`.
+It is possible to specify multiple targets to `COMPUTECPP_BITCODE`, as a CMake list.
+Note that only the Professional Edition of ComputeCpp supports building multiple device targets.

 If you would like to crosscompile the SDK targeting some other platform, there are toolchain files available in the cmake/toolchains directory.